amp-labs/docs/v1.0/overview.md

 [/block]

-- **Management Console: **our dashboard allows you to monitor and troubleshoot your customers' integrations, and is a place for your customer-facing teams to set up and manage end-user configurations if you want to offer white-glove onboarding and support experiences.
+- **Management Console**: our dashboard allows you to monitor and troubleshoot your customers' integrations, and is a place for your customer-facing teams to set up and manage end-user configurations if you want to offer white-glove onboarding and support experiences.

 [block:image]
 {